 Hotel Baume has five categories of rooms.
-We stayed in a Deluxe Terrace on the sixth floor with the requisite queensize bed and Nespresso nook, but more importantly, a breathtaking balcony tucked amongst the gray zinc rooftops.
+On our first visit we stayed in a Deluxe Terrace on the sixth floor with the requisite queensize bed and Nespresso nook, but more importantly, a breathtaking balcony tucked amongst the gray zinc rooftops.
 Could there be anything more romantic?
 Several other rooms have outdoor spaces, including one lavish 20m2 terrace that gives onto the hotel’s peaceful interior patio.

 Regardless of category, all rooms are done up to the nines in décor inspired by the glorious, glamorous 1930s.
 Think black lacquered tables, gold-leafed mirrors, and soft fabrics in rich jewel colours of yellow sapphire, jade, roseate and amethyst.

 Looking for a girly getaway?
 Consider the fashion or jewellery themed suites.
 Need something more masculine?
 Pick a ‘club’ room.
 Can’t decide?
 Then go for the ‘architecture and design’ theme rooms with more neutral black-and-blue styling.
-All rooms feature spotless en suite bathrooms and modern amenities, including flat-screen TVs.
+Families should head for the Junior Suite (where we most recently stayed) and Suite Terrace categories as these have a sofa bed.
+Ours had floor-to-ceiling windows and views up the street to the impressive Theatre de l'Odeon.
+All rooms feature spotless ensuite bathrooms and modern amenities.